developmentseed/landsat-util/README.md

 landsat-util
 ============

-A utility to search, download and process Landsat 8 satellite imagery
+A utility to search, download and process Landsat 8 satellite imagery.

-*__Important:__ This repo is under development and not ready for deployment yet.*
+This tool uses Development Seed's [API for Landsat Metdata](https://github.com/developmentseed/landsat-api).

+This API is accessible here: http://api.developmentseed.com/landsat

+You can also run your own API and connect it to this tool.

-## Install Dependencies
+## Installation

 #### On Mac

-If you don't have brew on Mac, go [here](http://brew.sh/).
+You need to install gdal before using this tool.
+You can try brew:

     $: brew udpate
     $: brew install gdal

-To install virtualenv run:
+We strongly advise using a virtualenv to run this tool.
+If you don't have it run:

     $: sudo easy_install virtualenv